kalyd0s/swe-3313-fall-2025-team-04/README.md

 ---
 ## User Interface Design
-Our UI design on Marvel can be found [here]
+Our link to our High Fidelity User Interface design(Marvel) can be found [here]